 It also provides real-time processing of data.

 Google Cloud Functions is a serverless computing service launched by Google in 2018.
-Google cloud functions enable developers to write codes to extend and connect to cloud services i.e., Google’s public cloud.
+It enable developers to write codes to extend and connect to cloud services i.e., Google’s public cloud.

 With Google cloud functions, website developers can call particular functions that can perform specific tasks which when triggered gives a specific response.